 IPsec is an IETF standard that enables mutual authentication between hosts and also facilitates negotiation of cryptographic keys that will be used in encrypting the IP packets.
 Even though IPsec support encryption without authentication, that is really not a good idea for security.
-With the latest news about NSA tools potentially being stolen and available in the black market to crack routers from Cisco Systems, Juniper Networks and Fortinet; the immediate question arises: is IPsec security good enough, or do you need to rely on a transport layer (such as TLS) or application layer (such as SSH) security that is not necessarily tied to the router?
+With the latest news about NSA tools potentially being stolen and available in the black market to crack routers from Cisco Systems, Juniper Networks and Fortinet, the immediate question arises: is IPsec security good enough, or do you need to rely on an additional transport layer (such as TLS) or application layer (such as SSH) security that is not necessarily tied to the router?

 No matter your approach, you should always keep your routers up to date with their latest security patches and firmware upgrades to make sure there are no vulnerabilities.
-If you want to be extra cautious, we recommend the encrypted Broadband Bonding tunnels provided by SD-WAN routers on top of your legacy IPSec.
+If you want to be extra cautious, we recommend the encrypted Broadband Bonding tunnels provided by SD-WAN routers on top of your legacy IPsec.

 Cahit Akin, CEO, Mushroom Networks, Inc.